Madeline8/shake-up-milestone-one/README.md

 1. Go to the main page of the repository on Github.
 2. Click 'Clone or download'.
 3. Clone with HTTPS, and copy the URL.
-4. Open repo or create a new repo.
+4. Open terminal.
-5. Open terminal.
+5. Navigate to any location/directory of your choice.
-6. Type `git clone` and paste [https://madeline8.github.io/shake-up-milestone-one/](https://madeline8.github.io/shake-up-milestone-one/)
+6. Type `git clone` and paste [https://madeline8.github.io/shake-up-milestone-one/](https://madeline8.github.io/shake-up-milestone-one/).

 More about the cloning process can be found in: [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)